XM-Tan/xm-tan.github.io/_pages/cv.md

 ## Project：

-* Participate in the Youth Open Project of the National Space Science Data Center under Grant.
+* Participate in the Youth Open Project of the National Space Science Data Center.

 ## Award